pbek/QOwnNotes/README.md

 You can visit the [QOwnNotes project page](http://www.qownnotes.org) for more **screenshots**.

 ## Features
-- one or many notes folders can be chosen
+- multiple note folders can be used
-- notes can be created, edited, viewed and removed
-- list of notes is shown
 - older versions of your notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
 - trashed notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
 - sub-string searching of notes is possible and search results are highlighted in the notes